 Perhaps the mainstream is now being turned onto packrafting and for good reasons, a packraft is the perfect tool for adventuress folks looking to explore remote regions around the globe.
 Sound like fun, keep reading.

 Alpacka Raft Series Review

-Starting with a weight of 6lb 8oz / 2.95kg for a Medium size boat, the Alpacka Raft is the lightest self bailing packraft currently on the market.
+Starting with a weight of 6lb 8oz / 2.95kg for a Medium size boat, the Alpacka Raft is the lightest self-bailing packraft currently on the market.
 Can you carry 6lb on your back for an extended period of time?
-Sure, and this it what makes packrafting so darn efficient.
+Sure, and this is what makes packrafting so darn efficient.

 One of the simplest pleasures of this sport is to park your car next to a river, go for a hike and then float back down the river to where you started.
 Sounds like something you would enjoy?
 It’s a whole lot of fun that you most likely have been missing out on.

 Keep in mind though, packrafting and running rivers do take some experience, there’s a learning curve with everything new especially outdoors.
 It can be very easy to get over your head in a packraft and the same can be said for having fabulous days on the river.

 Experienced boaters and kayakers will pick up on packrafting easily.
 For everyone else, consider taking a Swiftwater Rescue course before you head out as learning to read water is even more important than owning a raft.